habipyesilyurt17/rent-a-car/README.md

 ## About The Project

-While developing the project with Next.js technology, my main focus was to create a responsive structure with CSS3.
-For this reason, the menus in the project do not work actively.
-Therefore, the part I want you to focus on primarily is the design of the project.
+While developing this project with Next.js technology, my main focus was to create a responsive structure with CSS3.
+For this reason, menus in the project do not work actively.
+Therefore, the part I want you to focus on first is the design of the project.

 ### Built With